 There are maximum limits to different types of transactions.
 Most purchases allowable on your adviser's P-Card may not exceed $2,500, and transactions of this type larger than $2,500 require a Purchase Order (PO) instead.
 Most other types of purchases which are not allowable on your adviser's P-Card may not exceed $500, and transactions of these types larger than $500 require a Purchase Order instead.
 Speak with your adviser to confirm what documentation is required before you attempt any purchase over $500.

 Columbia University is exempt from paying sales tax in certain states, including New York, due to its 501(c)(3) status.
-Please see the University sales tax policy for a complete list of these states.
+Please see the University sales tax policy for a complete list of these states and their tax exempt certificates.

-When you coordinate with a vendor to make a purchase, your group should ensure the vendor will accept Columbia University’s sales tax exemption certificate.
+When you coordinate with a vendor to make a purchase with University funds, your group should ensure the vendor will accept Columbia University’s sales tax exemption certificate.
 If a vendor does not wish to honor the exemption form, reach out to your adviser who will help your student group navigate the conversation or have the vendor contact Administration and Planning directly to validate the certificate.

 Most payment methods require your group to set up a payee as a vendor in our accounting system if the vendor has not previously done business with the University.
 To check if a vendor exists in our system, you can search the vendor's information.